'Traumatised' Africans stranded by coronavirus plead to be brought home

 Seeing the statement was "like a lightning strike," he told Reuters at his home in Yaounde.
 "I was really dejected."

-(Additional reporting by Anna Pujol-Mazzini in Dakar and Giulia Paravicini in Addis Ababa Writing by Edward McAllister Editing by Giles Elgood)
+(Additional reporting by Anna Pujol-Mazzini, Giulia Paravicini and Rosalind Church Writing by Edward McAllister Editing by Giles Elgood)

 ((edward.mcallister@tr.com; +221 33 864 5782;))